 This inspirational story will bring out emotions in everyone, and it’s a book to be read over and over again.

-John H. Cary grew up in LaGrange, Georgia, and now resides in Masan, South Korea, where he works as an adult English teacher.
+John H. Cary grew up in LaGrange, Georgia, and now teachers university students in Linhe, Inner Mongolia.
 Cary’s first book, Enemy Family, was published in 2005.
 He has also written Dixie World: The Adventures of an Immortal Being and Pest Control.